How to Test Negative for Stupid

 James J. Kirchner, Jr.

 Welcome to my corner of the literary world!
 I’m passionate about diving deep into the lives of remarkable individuals through their autobiographies, biographies, and memoirs.
 With a keen eye for detail and a love for storytelling, I specialize in writing insightful reviews and critiques that illuminate the nuances of each narrative.
+I am a 1981 graduate of Loyola University Maryland.

 Latest Critique